aimat-lab/gcnn_keras/training/results/README.md

 ## QM9Dataset

 QM9 dataset of 134k stable small organic molecules made up of C,H,O,N,F. Labels include geometric, energetic, electronic, and thermodynamic properties.
+We use a random 10-fold cross-validation.
 Test errors are MAE and for energies are given in [eV].

 | model   | kgcnn   |   epochs | HOMO                   |
 |:--------|:--------|---------:|:-----------------------|